scferro/scferro.github.io/_projects/(00) autonomous_rc_car.md

 ### Project Objectives
 This project had several goals that helped to set the direction of the project and guided the design process:
-- Build an autonomous RC-style car that could be controlled using ROS 2
+- Build an autonomous car robot that could be controlled using ROS 2
 - Create ROS 2 packages to control the car to drive and race autonomously
 - Create a well documented and reliable platform that can be used by myself and other students for future projects involving Ackermann-style robots